larryturner/diamondback/readme.rst

 ~~~~~~~~~~~

 Diamondback is a package which provides Digital Signal Processing ( DSP )
-solutions, organized in the form of commons, filters, models, and transforms.
+solutions, and complements AI frameworks, by defining components which filter,
+model, and transform data.

 Diamondback complements Artificial Intelligence ( AI ) frameworks, by
 defining components which filter, model, and transform data into forms which
-are useful in pattern recognition and feature extraction.
+are useful in feature extraction and pattern recognition.

-Diamondback also supports applications including compression, cancellation,
+Diamondback also supports applications including cancellation, identification,
-identification, optimization, differentiation, integration, rate adaptation,
+optimization, probabilistic modeling, rate adaptation, and serialization.
-clustering, and serialization.

 Details
 ~~~~~~~